Is Mounjaro safe?

 Is Mounjaro safe for long-term weight loss?

 Yes, Mounjaro is safe for long-term weight loss and can be taken for years with a doctor’s supervision.
-Clinical studies followed patients for 72 weeks when taking Mounjaro for weight loss.
+Clinical studies followed patients for 72 weeks when taking Mounjaro and monitored their week-by-week weight loss results and side effects to make sure it was both safe and effective long-term.

 You might need to stop taking Mounjaro if you get side effects that do not go away or are severe.
 Your doctor will also decide whether to stop treatment if you’ve been taking your maintenance dose for 6 months and have not lost at least 5% of your starting weight.